teckel-mcp-servers/navigation-toolkit/README.md

-# navigation-toolbox
+# navigation-toolkit
-The main purpose of the Navigation Toolbox is to give LLM/AI/Agents the ability to provide accurate navigation information.
+This MCP server gives LLM/AI/Agents the ability to provide accurate navigation information.
 There are three main application areas (all can be combined): time &amp; place, road-trips, and general aviation.

 ## Time and Place
 Accurate determination of local time and sun position at any place in the world, taking into account time zones and daylight savings corrections.